cncf/tag-security/assessments/guide/security-reviewer.md

 ## Time and effort

 The level of effort for the reviewers is expected to be 10 hours per review.
-Correspondance, project availability, and clarification of a project's scope or other details in the ticketed request for project security assessment may require additional time, however, analysis is expected to be concluded in a few weeks.
+Correspondance, project availability, and clarification of a project's scope or other details in the ticketed request for project security assessment may require additional time.
+However, analysis is expected to be concluded in a few weeks.
 Effort is expected to include and may not be limited to:
 * reviewing existing security documentation
 * reviewing ticketed request for project security assessment
 * analysis of security assertions and assumptions